 Most Important Rules of Driving in Serbia

 In order to have a hassle-free and safe trip, you need to follow the driving rules in Serbia.
-Most of the driving rules in Serbia are the same as most countries’, so brushing up on the general driving rules won't’ be as difficult.
-Below are some of the most important driving rules in Serbia.
+Most of the driving rules in Serbia are the same as most countries: like using mobile phone while driving is strictly forbidden.
+So brushing up on the general driving rules won't’ be as difficult.
+Below are some of the most important driving rules.

 Drunk driving is against the law

 Drunk driving is prohibited in Serbia, and the authorities are rigorous in implementing this law.
 There might be random police stops and inspections during your trip, and sometimes they will ask you to perform a breathalyzer test.
 The blood alcohol limit in Serbia is only 0.02% for the locals and tourists.
 For professional and commercial drivers, there is a zero percent blood alcohol limit.